CrocodileWoodGordon/schedule/README.md

 ## English

 A full-featured online timetable management tool that supports course addition, editing, deletion, and custom time settings.

+Directly download the index.html file to your computer and start your use.

 ### 📅 Features